GonelaAbhi/Team_ZX/README.md

 .
 It predicts potential diseases based on the symptoms and breed of the animal, then automatically assigns a suitable doctor.

 .
-If a doctor is available, the system confirms the appointment; otherwise, the scheduling process is automated for later allocation.
+If a doctor is available, the system confirms the appointment.